 We’re a supplement company and we have received supplier contaminant data in the form of a CoA that was simply inaccurate.
 If we had just trusted the information in the CoA, we would have been selling products to customers that were higher in heavy metals than our standards.

-The key takeaway here is that a CoA is better than nothing, but the document shared by Choq is not based on in-house or third-party finished product testing (which most startups can’t afford to do) and is not as meaningful.
+The key takeaway here is that a CoA is better than nothing, and it's a good thing that Choq publishes some test results because many supplement brands publish none, but the document shared by Choq is not based on finished product testing of their entire supplement, just one of its ingredients prior to manufacturing, and it has an "effective date" in 2017.

 Choq heavy metals test results

-Lead is unfortunately present in nearly all foods, drinks and tap water due to environmental contamination, but the lower your intake of lead the better.
+Lead is unfortunately present in nearly all foods, drinks, supplements and tap water due to environmental contamination, but the lower your intake of lead the better.

 Choq questionable health claim 1

 Choq’s website has a number of questionable and united health claims.
-The brand claims that one of the ingredients they use, Tribulus terrestris, supports sexual vitality and cardiovascular function without any citation.
+As documented above, the brand claims that one of the ingredients they use, Tribulus terrestris, supports sexual vitality and cardiovascular function without providing any proof.

 In a blog post titled “Is Shilajit Safe?” the brand fails to answer the question in the title and states that clinical studies have been completed on shilajit and that their shilajit was tested in a lab.
 Whether or not an ingredient is safe depends on the results of safety studies and of contaminant testing.
 The fact that there are studies and testing alone proves nothing.